Eru-js/vba-caffeine/README.md

 ### Integrate to Excel sheet

-- in Developer tab, insert 2 button in `Sheet1`:
+- in Developer tab, insert 2 buttons in `Sheet1`:
   - for start button
   - for stop button
 - `Right-click` on the button and choose `Assign Macro`